pubnub/ruby/README.md

 to thousands of web and mobile clients simultaneously.

 # PubNub 3.3 for Ruby is a complete rewrite,
-and is NOT compatible with earlier versions of Pubnub Ruby Client.
+and is NOT compatible with earlierversions of Pubnub Ruby Client.

 ### Usage Examples

-Examine the tests in spec/lib/* for many different scenarios!
-Specifically, *_integration.
+Examine the tests in `spec/lib/*` for many different examples!
+Specifically, `*_integration`.
 But here is a small sample:

 ### Require PubNub GEM